Protecting Children in Your Home - The Facts

 Did you know that an estimated 8 out of 10 car seats are installed incorrectly?
 You’ll have peace of mind when you know your child’s car seat is properly installed in your car.

-Car Seat Awareness Classes
+FREE Car Seat Awareness Class

 Attend this class to receive training on basic car seat instruction, car seat laws in Washington State, best practices and more.